Joozd/LogbookApp/README.md

 installation:
 Import the whole thing into Android Studio and install onto your phone.
-(if you need more installation instructions than that, I suggest not doing it; you're giving quite some control to your device to whatever you are running)
+(if you need more installation instructions than that, I suggest not doing it; you're giving quite some control to your device to whatever you are running by installing anything in this way)
+It will eventually also end up in the Play Store (for free, is the plan at the moment of writing)